m-a-huber/dowker-rips-tumor-prediction/README.md

 __Requirements__

 Required dependencies are specified in `pyproject.toml`.
-The dependencies `dowker-complex` and `dowker-rips-complex` can be installed from source from [here](https://github.com/m-a-huber/dowker-complex) and [here](https://github.com/m-a-huber/dowker-rips-complex).
+The dependencies `dowker-complex` and `dowker-rips-complex` can be installed from source from [here](https://github.com/m-a-huber/dowker-complex) and [here](https://github.com/m-a-huber/dowker-rips-complex), respectively.

 ---